crguezl/twitter-test/README.md

   *   Register your application in twitter: https://dev.twitter.com/apps/new
   *   http://www.vogella.com/articles/Git/article.html

-Once you have registered your application in twitter fill configure.rb.template and rename it to configure.rb
+Once you have registered your application in twitter fill configure.rb.template with your Oauth data and rename it to configure.rb